MrJoeKr/killers-game-analysis/README.md

 ### What was the intention to make this repo?

-Sheer curiosity to find out how the cycles distribution looks like.
+Sheer curiosity to find out what the cycle distribution looks like.
 It was also fun.

 Enjoy.
 - MrJoeKr